akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 They walked on and Harold almost smiled.

-And Goosie followed.
-Always.
+And Goosie followed, always.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 5 ⬩ The reeve’s daughter burns with fever

-It was a still evening in the hall at Stanwey.
-The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron-tipped plough, and a clamour of rooks circled the wood’s edge, their harsh kaah-kaah fading as they settled into the high branches.
-The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.

-She had spent the day poring over estate accounts, for she was skilled at it now, to the point where her hardest challenge was keeping Goosie away from the ribbons that bound the parchment rolls.
+Beatrice pressed her thumb against the last tally and held it there.
+The parchment had curled at the edges, and Goosie had already made one determined attempt to grab the ribbon that bound the roll.
+The goose was now hunched on the hearth, beak tucked, feigning innocence.

-The spring planting was done, and the heat of Beatrice’s July Name Day was still a moon’s turn away.
-Their two servants were cleaning up in the background.
-Beatrice sat down and watched her father trace a finger along the vellum of his psalter, his lips moving with the Latin wording.
+The spring planting was done, and the heat of Beatrice’s July name day was still a moon’s turn away.
+In the background, the two servants were raking the rushes.
+Harold sat in his chair, tracing a finger along the vellum of his psalter, his lips moving with the Latin.

-‘Father?’ she asked softly.
+‘Father?’

 He paused, the precious book resting on his knees.
 ‘Sweet daughter?’

 ‘How many winters have I lived through?
 Truly?’

-‘Let me see,’ he mused, his gaze drifting towards the fire as he worked the years in his head.
+‘Let me see…’ His gaze drifted towards the fire as he worked the years in his head.
 ‘You had seen but two winters when King Henry claimed the throne.
 Now, it is his twelfth year, I believe.
-Let me check…’
+Let me check.’

-He turned the parchment pages towards the front, where the calendar of saints was marked with tiny, cramped notes.
-His finger settled on a faded ink-mark in the margin.
+He turned the pages towards the front, where the calendar of saints was marked with tiny, cramped notes.
+His finger settled on a faded ink‑mark in the margin.
 ‘Fourteen,’ he murmured.
-‘Fourteen years since the great frost’s Iron-Bite killed the cattle.
-A very bad year.
-Annus horribilis.
-And yet, in the middle of it all, God gave your mother and I a most unexpected little gift.’
+‘Fourteen years since the great frost killed the cattle.
+A very bad year, and yet, in the middle of it all, God gave your mother and me a most unexpected little gift.’

 Seeing his distant smile, Beatrice leant in.
-‘Tell me, Father…’ For she knew it would bring him pleasure to tell his tales, to pull the old world out from the shadows of the rafters for a time.
-‘How many winters for the Red-Wolf, son of Magnús?’
+‘Tell me, Father.’
+She knew it would bring him pleasure to tell his tales, to pull the old world out from the shadows of the rafters for a time.
+‘How many winters for the Red‑Wolf, son of Magnús?’

-Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray, his voice dropping into the low, rolling thrum of a saga-man.
+Harold paused.
+His eyes drifted from the script to the window, and for a moment the hall seemed to grow cold with the memory of salt spray.
+When he spoke, his voice dropped into the low, rolling thrum of a saga‑man.

-Two and sixty winters.
+‘Two and sixty winters.
 I was sixteen winters when Hardrada’s sea-steeds bit the sands at Riccall.

-I saw the Raven snap in the wind ere the swords broke our shield-wall at the Bridge.
-Norway bled on that grass; I thought my own thread was spun.
+I saw the Raven snap in the wind ere the swords broke our shield‑wall at the Bridge.
+Norway bled on that grass; I thought my own thread was spun.’

+He fingered a stiff page of the heavy book, his gaze hard but distant.

-But the Normans were made of stiffer cloth.
+‘But the Normans were made of stiffer cloth.
 I bent my knee to their William while the blood was still wet on my mail.
 I traded the axe for a Norman’s horse and rode with his sons through the mud of the West.
 Now, that was when—’

-He was cut short by a heavy, hesitant rapping at the oak door.
+A heavy, hesitant rapping at the oak door cut him short.
 The latch clicked, and the cool evening air spilled in.

-The quiet was broken as the reeve appeared at the manor door, apologetic, wringing his heavy woollen cap tightly in his hands.
-He did not speak until Harold acknowledged him with a nod, and even then, his voice was thick with a fear no title could mask.
+The reeve appeared at the threshold, wringing his heavy woollen cap in his hands.
+He did not speak until Harold acknowledged him with a nod, and even then his voice was thick with a fear no title could mask.

 ‘My youngest is ill, burning up,’ he said, ‘and the village midwife has turned away.
-If only your wife were still alive…’
+If only your wife were still alive.
+I don’t suppose…’

-‘I’ll come,’ said Beatrice quickly as she stood.
+Beatrice was already on her feet.
+‘I’ll come.’

 ---

 ### Yarrow, elderflower, and a trembling prayer

+At the reeve’s cottage, his wife sent him straight back out into the yard.

-At the Reeve’s cottage, he was sent outdoors by his wife.
-“Illness respects no one, husband, and you’ll only be in our way, head of the village or not,” she said as Beatrice examined the youngest daughter.
+‘Illness respects no one, husband, and you’ll only be in our way, head of the village or not,’ she said, and pulled the curtain across the bed.

 The girl had sickened with a fever that refused to break.
-Beatrice remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
-She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learnt from the old nurse at the river-bend farm.
+Beatrice knelt beside the pallet and laid the back of her hand against the child’s forehead.
+The skin was dry and hot, the pulse rapid beneath her fingers.
+She remembered her mother’s hands—the way they could find the beat of a life in a wrist, the way they knew which herbs to steep and which to burn.
+She had watched those hands a hundred times.
+She had never needed them the way she needed them now.

+She brewed yarrow and elderflower with a pinch of mint, and she said the prayer she had learnt from the old nurse at the river‑bend farm, the one who kept the geese.

-“She’ll be right,” she said, though her own voice trembled.
+‘She’ll be all right,’ Beatrice said, though her own voice shook.

 The girl lived.
-Afterward, the Reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice feel odd, her throat tightening.
+Afterwards, the reeve’s wife called her ‘the Lady of Stanwey’ with a look that made Beatrice’s throat tighten.
 She was not a lady.
-She was a maturing girl, who remembered her mother’s hands and tried to be like them.
+She was a girl who remembered her mother’s hands and tried to be like them.

 ---

 ### My father’s eyes teaching me to see

-That was the year she began to understand—about her father becoming older—the things he refused to say about himself.
+That was the year Beatrice began to understand the things her father refused to say about himself.
 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
 She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
-But then he began to speak to her of various neighbours.
+But then he began to speak to her of their neighbours.

 He would venture down to the village, his breath coming shorter with every step back up the slope, and afterwards he would watch her with a strange, searching look.
-He spoke of the miller’s new wife who had a “sharp eye for the grain,” or how the blacksmith’s son was “strong of arm but slow of wit.”
+He spoke of the miller’s new wife, who had a ‘sharp eye for the grain,’ or how the blacksmith’s son was ‘strong of arm but slow of wit.’
 He was giving her his eyes, she realised.
 He was teaching her how to see the people they ruled, before his own sight faded into the grey.

 ---

-### “Not for Stanwey”
+### Not for Stanwey

-“The thegn of Thornbury was speaking to me of his son,” he said to her one evening, stirring the coals.
-“I met the boy—Edmund (Harold said it as *‘Ædmond’*).
-He saw you at the autumn fair.”
+‘The thegn of Thornbury was speaking to me of his son,’ Harold said one evening, stirring the coals.
+‘I met the boy—Edmund.’
+He said it as *Ædmond*.
+‘He saw you at the autumn fair.’

-Beatrice’s hands kept kneading the bread dough.
-“Has he?”
+Beatrice’s hands paused on the dough.
+‘Has he?’

-“He asked after you.”
+‘He asked after you.’
 Harold’s voice was careful.
-“He’s a solid young man.
+‘He is a solid young man.
 His father’s lands border ours to the south.
-It would be a good alliance.”
+It would be a good alliance.’

-She said nothing.
 The bread dough was smooth under her palms, but her thoughts were not.

-“You don’t have to decide anything,” Harold added quickly.
-“I only thought… it would be well to have neighbours who are friends.”
+‘You need not decide anything,’ Harold added quickly, noting her silence.
+‘I only thought it would be well to have neighbours who are friends.’

 Beatrice nodded.
-“I’ll think on it.”
+‘I’ll think on it.’
 But her thoughts were for her father. *However would he survive in his frail state once she married?*

 She thought about Edmund of Thornbury—a rowdy but pleasant young man with calloused hands and a kind word for most people.
 She thought about the way he had not minded when Goosie chased his horse.
 But she also thought about her mother’s herb garden, the goose pond, the path down to the river where the reeds whispered in the wind.
 If she married Edmund, she would move south.
 Stanwey would belong to someone else—a cousin, perhaps, or a steward.
 Her father would be alone.

-Beatrice said nothing until her father raised the matter of Edmund a week later.
-“Not for Stanwey,” she replied softly, and Harold did not mention Edmund again.
+She said nothing until Harold raised the matter of Edmund a week later.

+‘Not for Stanwey,’ she replied softly, and Harold did not mention Edmund again.

 From time to time he would mention others.

-“A merchant from Worcester sends word of his interest.
-He has gold enough to roof the hall in lead.”
+‘A merchant from Worcester sends word of his interest.
+He has gold enough to roof the hall in lead.’

-Beatrice didn’t look up from her stitching.
-“A merchant?”
+Beatrice did not look up from her stitching.
+‘A merchant?’
 She pulled the thread tight, the snap of the linen punctuating her words.
-“I have seen but a few harvests, and he is an old coin counter.
-Not for Stanwey, Father.”
+‘I have seen but a few harvests, and he is an old coin‑counter.
+Not for Stanwey, Father.’

-“A widowed-man from the valley has three strong sons to hold the harvest.”
+‘A widower from the valley has three strong sons to hold the harvest.’

 She stopped mixing herbs and shook her head.
-Three sons, Father?
-They would bring three wives, and by the second winter, they would be deciding which corner of the hearth is yours.
-Not for Stanwey.”
+‘Three sons, Father?
+They would bring three wives, and by the second winter they would be deciding which corner of the hearth is yours.
+Not for Stanwey.’

-“A minor Norman knight whose lands lay west, a sturdy man.”
+‘A minor Norman knight whose lands lie west.
+A sturdy man.’

 Beatrice put another log into the hearth.
-“A man off to war at the first sign of trouble—just like—” She stopped.
+‘A man off to war at the first sign of trouble—just like—’ She stopped.
 The unfinished thought hung in the air.

 Harold listened.
 He nodded sadly.
 He did not press.